 Enjoy a free summer concert in the open air of Westport Village.
 Attendees can set up chairs or dance with friends.
-The event is popular, so plenty of the shops stay open late to accommodate concert-going shoppers.
-Performances take place each Friday, from 7-10 p.m.
+Performances take place on Thursdays about once a month from 6 to 8 p.m.
+Keep an eye on Wesport's events page for the next date.
 Westport Village is at 1315 Herr Lane.

 Music on the Terrace at the Paddock Shops